step-up-labs/pay-via-bank-app/README.md

 ## Bank support

 Currently, we support only banks that accept the [SPAYD format](https://en.wikipedia.org/wiki/Short_Payment_Descriptor), known as "QR payment" in the Czech Republic.
 The list of tested bank apps can be found [here](shared/src/androidMain/kotlin/io/stepuplabs/pvba/SpaydBankAppPaymentResolver.android.kt#L191).
+We welcome pull requests about new bank support.
+Or open an issue if you found something about supported bank.

 ## Integration